tonydfth/CourseProject/README.md

 # Project Documentation

 The purpose of this project is to train a binary sentiment classifier using the Naïve Bayes algorithm.
-At the end, a unigram model will be produced that has the ability to identify if a single review is positive/negative, or if a movie is positively/negatively reviewed based on a collection of reviews.
+At the end, a unigram model will be produced that has the ability to identify if a single review is positive/negative, or if something is positively/negatively reviewed based on a collection of reviews.

 ## Overview of Functions